rachelreveley/fixed-header-table/README.md

 Of course this solution isn't a silver bullet.
 There are a few things to keep in mind:

+* This solution is not appropriate for wide tables where horizontal scrolling is required because the combination of `table-layout: fixed` and percentage-based widths means that the columns will always fit inside their container.
 * Requires some additional markup.
 You can't just add a class to an existing `<table>` and call it a day.
 * The number of `<th>` tags must match the number of `<td>` tags or the alignment won't work.
 * Columns will not resize based on the content (`table-layout: fixed`).